miversen33/netman.nvim/doc/apidoc.md

 The process of interfacing with the [`api`](#api) is outlined more in the [Developer Guide](https://github.com/miversen33/netman.nvim/wiki/Developer-Guide)

-## process_handle
-- Version Added: 1.02
-- Returns: table
-- Notes
-    A process handle is a table that is returned by the API whenever a successful async operation has began with the provider.
-These handles are always returned in place of the "expected" output of a function.
-The handle contains the following key/value pairs
-    - `async`: boolean
-        - A boolean to indicate if the process is indeed asynchronous.
-This handle will always have this set to `true`, though this value will also be returned by anything within the api where async is an option (and set to false accordingly).
-        - If this is true, you can assume that
-            a) The requested process is indeed running asynchronously
-            b) That you received an `process_handle`
-    - `read`: function(pipe)
-        - A function that will attempt to read from the process's underlying stdout/stderr pipe
-        - Note: this will be talking to the underlying [`netman.shell.async_handler`](https://github.com/miversen33/netman.nvim/tree/main/lua/netman/tools/utils#L93-L186) directly
-        - `pipe` (optional)
-            - A string that should be either `STDOUT` or `STDERR` to indicate which pipe you wish to read from
-        - Returns: table
-            - Returns a table of strings (may be empty if there is no output)
-    - `write`: function(data)
-        - A function that will attempt to write to the process's underlying stdin pipe
-        - Note: this will be talking to the underlying [`netman.shell.async_handler`](https://github.com/miversen33/netman.nvim/tree/main/lua/netman/tools/utils#L93-L186) directly
-        - `data` string
-            - A string of what you wish to write to stdin
-        - Returns: table
-            - Returns a table of strings (may be empty if there is no output)
-    - `stop`: function(force)
-        - A function that will attempt to stop to the underlying process
-        - Note: this will be talking to the underlying [`netman.shell.async_handler`](https://github.com/miversen33/netman.nvim/tree/main/lua/netman/tools/utils#L93-L186) directly
-        - `force` boolean
-            - A boolean to indicate if you wish for the process to be uncleanly (forced) killed

-    If an async handle is returned, the callback will be called whenever the API receives information to provide to it.
-The parameter for these calls will be as follows.
-You may notice that all attributes are optional.
-This means that a callback can get any combination of these, however callback will _never_ be called with nothing.
-There will always be one or more of the below attributes in the parameter passed to it.
-    - `success`: boolean (optional)
-        - A boolean to indicate if the process completed successfully or not
-        - *This will be called when the process is complete and only when the process is complete*
-    - `data`: table (optional)
-        - A table containing data that matches the "return data" that you expected from the function you called.
-    - `message`: table (optional)
-        - A table that can be provided to indicate there is some message to relay to the end user.
-It can have the following keys
-        - `message`: string
-            - The message to relay to the user
-        - `retry`: boolean|function (optional)
-            - If provided, this will either be a boolean or a function.
-If its a boolean, it indicates that you should try calling whatever you called before again.
-If its a function, it expects the user input from the message to be provided to it so it can continue processing whatever it was doing.

 ## init()
 - Version Added: 0.1
 - Updated      : 1.01